fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## May 15
 {% include alert.html class='danger' title='DUE: Final Essay' text="
-Final Essays should be submitted via Learn by midnight on Friday, May 15th (or perhaps early Saturday morning).
-If you need a few more days, that's fine, but please email me to let me know your plan.
+Final Essays should be submitted via Learn (discussion board, as always) by midnight on Friday, May 15th (or perhaps early Saturday morning; I'm not a stickler about these as you know, especially now).
+If you need a few more days, that's fine, but please email me to let me know your plan so I don't give you a W for the course.

 See the [final essay guide](final-essay-guide) for more details.
 And review the [revision guide](writing-advice) after you've got a solid first draft!
 "%}